Phone: +61 9 921 9999 ext 7929

 Andrew's research includes theoretical and empirical projects and is focused on growing interdisciplinary and community-oriented research activity.

-He has in particular focused on analysis of the intersection of theories of play and childhood with the growth of interest in early childhood education, the integration of new technologies as educational tools for young children, and the professional role of the early childhood teacher.
+He has in particular focused on analysis of the intersection of theories of play, wellbeing and childhood with the growth of interest in early childhood education, the integration of new technologies as educational tools for young children, and the professional roles and experiences of the early childhood teacher.

 Current Research Projects:

 - Health and wellbeing in the ECE curriculum

 - Mentoring and the construction of knowledge in ECE teaching teams.

 - Arndt, S., Gibbons, A., & Fitzsimons, P. (2015).
 Thriving and surviving?
 The incredible problem of constructions of normality and Otherness in early childhood settings.
 Global Studies of Childhood. doi:10.1177/2043610615597144

 - Devine, N., & Gibbons, A. (2015).
 Editorial: Creating our (educational) futures.
 Educational Philosophy and Theory, 47(9), 856-862. doi:10.1080/00131857.2015.1035152